-The Watermill Center Fall/Spring Artist-in-Residence Program Application Guidelines
+The Watermill Center Artist Residency Program Application Guidelines

 Applications for the 2018 Watermill Center Artist Residency Program are now closed.
 Check back here in early 2018 to apply for the 2019 Artist Residency Program.

 Please see below for Application Guidelines and a video explaining the application process.
-Click HERE to read about the artists who participated in the 2016 Residency Program.
+Click HERE to read about the artists accepted into the 2017 Residency Program.

 Residencies are scheduled by mutual agreement between the accepted Resident Artist and Watermill during the following months of 2018: